Braumeister-Stefan/ParticleSimulator2/DevNotes.md

 Issues:
 When to use unique_ptr and when to use shared_ptr?
 I see the logic of pointers giving the benefit of clear memory allocation and deallocation.
 However, they require complex syntax.
 I will try to use them in computationally demanding parts of the code, but not simple ones such as reading and writing inputs.

+I decided to abandon my goal to use classes instead of structs.
+Classes seem to differ mostly in access rights and are only usefull when I learn about inheritance and polymorphism.
+I will stick to structs for now.
+[Abandoned]

 ### Notes (25/9/24)
 I replicated the basic structure from ParticleSimulator1, though for 2D instead of 3D to simplify things.
 Proof of a simple gravity & kinetic system below: